 When Dominique showed me this heart I was really surprised because it was so different than anything I had seen previously.
 She had found the pattern – it was very old and sadly she had no source.

 So, I did a bit of research and found a Heartland House Design website but sadly I received a pop up notice it was not secure.
 Then, I managed to find a Facebook page.
 It has not been updated for many years but you might like to check it out.

 Update – Melita managed to find the pattern.
-It is actually called the Charles Rennie Mackintosh rosebud.
+It is actually called the Charles Rennie Mackintosh Rosebud.
 The glass panel was used in the Glasgow School of Art and is considered Mackintosh’s masterpiece.
-According to the website I found, the pattern is a

 Thank you Dominique for this beautiful heart.
 One of my favourites to date…